 I stood and breathed.
 It was so serene I might say.
 I could even remember the smell after the rain.
 I felt frozen yet blessed at 12.10 AM.
 I sat on one cushion that was a bit soppy after I managed to take a picture of the sky with my iPhone.
 I just wanted to feel the night.
 I just wanted to ensure that I was still under the same sky but in another part of the world, far away from home.
 I couldn’t stop smiling to the sky.

 “Then someone came, and offered me a cigarette.”

 He sat by my side.
-With a cigarette in his hand we acquainted ourselves.
+With a cigarette in his hand, we acquainted ourselves.
 His name is Hasan, Hasan Tasci.
 My cheesiness came out instantly.
 “Oh no! you were born in France!
-Hasan, I met with two guys also from Paris!” (you know me, I have a very high cheesiness level, esp if you mention about Paris, or France, so please don’t judge me).
+Hasan, I met with two guys also from Paris!” (you know me, I have a very high cheesiness level, esp if you mention about Paris or France, so please don’t judge me).
 I felt nasty to myself as I remembered.
-I know, but I wanted to become who I really am.
-Paris, croissant, what else again that could turn myself into the cheesiest person on earth?
+I know, but I wanted to become who I am.
+Paris, croissant, what else again that could turn me into the cheesiest person on earth?